 - Compromise our nervous system

 Whilst there is an ongoing debate about the efficacy of magnesium absorption through skin, there is no doubt that the highly saturated magnesium content contributes to the deep physical relaxation of the experience.

 The weightlessness; the complete and utter silence; the total lack of sensory stimulation provides the perfect environment for our bodies and minds to completely unwind.
 This enhanced relaxation helps us sleep deeper for days following a float session.

-Floating has been shown to reduce stress chemicals in the body.
-In fact, the magnesium sulfate inhibits ACTH, a hormone that drives your adrenal glands to release cortisol, a stress hormone.
+Floating has been shown to reduce stress hormones in the body.
+In fact, the magnesium sulphate inhibits ACTH, a hormone that drives your adrenal glands to release cortisol, a stress hormone.

 Whilst cortisol is involved in regulating metabolism and plays an important role in our body’s immune system functioning, maintaining healthy cortisol levels is key to protecting our mental and physical health.
 Chronically high cortisol levels are a symptom of stress and often poor sleep.
 And it’s a vicious circle – too much cortisol also contributes to sleep issues and other health problems such as: